VegaDeftwing/LYRxkb/readme.md

 Planed Help file (using as a road map for now)

+Lyrxkb is also capable of kinda janky unicode -> qmk keymap.c file generation.
+Use at your own risk.

 ```
 -p -- print the keymap to the standard output
 -v -- list how the cli options set variables